 To protect yourself against claims, public liability insurance will cover any legal fees or compensation arising from a claim against you.

-What countries are covered by holiday home insurance?
+What countries are covered?

 Cover is available in most European countries.
 Most insurers are able to cover properties in France, Italy, Spain or Portugal as popular destinations for second homes.

 If your holiday home is in a country prone to natural disasters, you may find it more difficult to get cover.
 For example, homes in earthquake prone zone, or where there is a high chance of extreme weather.

 How to save money on holiday home insurance?

 As with standard home insurance policies, there are a number of steps you can take to try and reduce the cost of holiday home insurance.
 The lower the risks at your property, the lower the cost of the premium.